njerimk/njerimk/README.md

-# Njeri ('Jeri') Kamau ('KaPow' but with an 'm')
+# Njeri Kamau

 Hello, nice to meet you!
-I am a Full Stack Software Engineer and recent graduate from the Flat Iron Full Stack Software Engineering Program.
+My name is Njeri ('Jeri') Kamau ('KaPow' but with an 'm') I am a Full Stack Software Engineer and recent graduate from the
+Flat Iron Full Stack Software Engineering Program.
 I love to draw and create illustrations and like to bring creativity to my code.